-- 1) the "Reserved_Parameters" and "Model_Specific" branch names and their associated open and close parentheses "()" are not included in the AMI_parameters_out string, and - 2) the AMI parameter branches Usage Out or Usage InOut are returned as leaves in the AMI_parameters_out string.
+- 1) the "Reserved\Parameters" and "Model\Specific" branch names and their associated open and close parentheses "()" are not included in the AMI\parameters\out string, and - 2) the AMI parameter branches Usage Out or Usage InOut are returned as leaves in the AMI parameters out string.

-The EDA tool shall pass a string to the executable model through the AMI_parameters_in argument.
-This string shall contain all of the leaf-formatted Usage In and Usage InOut AMI parameters if there are any defined in the .ami file.
-No other information may be included in this string.
-The string shall always include the root name of the parameter tree, even if there are no parameters to pass to the algorithmic model.
+The EDA tool shall pass a string to the executable model through the AMI\parameters\in argument.
+This string shall contain all of the leaf-formatted Usage In and Usage InOut AMI

-The executable model shall return a string to the EDA tool through the AMI_parameters_out argument.
+The executable model shall return a string to the EDA tool through the AMI\parameters\out argument.
 This string shall contain all of the leaf formatted Usage InOut and Usage Out AMI parameters if there are any defined in the AMI parameter definition file.
 No other information may be included in this string.
 The string shall always include the root name of the parameter tree, even if there are no parameters to return to the EDA tool.